pgbouncer/pgbouncer/doc/config.md

   between 2 and 4 times the size of `ptk_buf`.

 So if you consider the following as an example scenario:
-- You have 1000 active clients
+- There are 1000 active clients
-- Your clients prepare 200 unique queries
+- The clients prepare 200 unique queries
-- The average size of a query is is 5kB
+- The average size of a query is 5kB
-- Your `pkt_buf` config is set to the default of 4096 (4kB)
+- `pkt_buf` parameter is set to the default of 4096 (4kB)

-Then to handle these prepared statements PgBouncer needs at most 200×5kB + 1000×4×4kB = ~17MB of memory.
+Then to handle these prepared statements PgBouncer needs at most

+200 x 5kB + 1000 x 4 x 4kB = ~17MB of memory.

-Tracking prepared statements does not only come with a memory cost, but also with increased cpu usage, because now PgBouncer needs to inspect and rewrite queries.
+Tracking prepared statements does not only come with a memory cost, but also with increased CPU usage, because now PgBouncer needs to inspect and rewrite queries.
 Multiple PgBouncer instances can listen on the same port to use more than one core for processing, see the documentation for the `so_reuseport` option above for details.